 The degree transfers as a block without loss of credit to Arizona's public universities and other institutions with district-wide articulation agreements.
-All semester credits used to satisfy the MCCD Associate in Science Special Requirements will apply to university graduation requirements of the university major for which the AS SR was designed, regardless of whether the credit was awarded for completion of course work or for prior learning.
-For additional information on credit awarded for prior learning assessment, see the policy on Credit for Prior Learning on page 19.
+All semester credits used to satisfy the MCCCD Associate in Business General Requirements will apply to university graduation requirements of the university major for which the ABus GR was designed, regardless of whether the credit was awarded for completion of course work or for prior learning.
+For additional information on credit awarded for prior learning assessment, see the policy on Credit for Prior Learning in the general catalog.